maojrs/deepRD/README.md

 # deepRD

-Deep learning tools for reaction-diffusion dynamics in a python package
+fDeep learning tools for reaction-diffusion dynamics in a python package